Team-Optix-3749/Team-3749-2022/updates.md

  - Ordered camera
  - Tried Google API dataset for balls, determined that it's precision was too low
  - Started training dataset provided by FIRST
+ - Need to figure out if we need Google Coral Accelerator because out of stock :(

 ### Subsystems
  - Reviewed code for eventual merges